| Two-Piece Shakuhachi:

 Proper Procedure for Separating & Re-Joining

-• The nakasuké or middle joint of a two-piece shakuhachi requires attention and care to be properly maintained.
+The nakatsugi or middle joint of a two-piece shakuhachi requires attention and care to be properly maintained.
 This mortisse-and-tenon-type union is precisely proportioned to within a few hundredths of a millimeter in order to fit properly.
-Since it is made solely of bamboo and lacquer, the nakasuké will swell and shrink with changes in temperature and humidity causing the joint to feel tight or loose during different seasons of the year.
-If too tight, the lacquer will wear excessively; if too lose, the shakuhachi may leak air and become unplayable.
+Since it is made solely of bamboo and lacquer, the nakatsugi will swell and shrink with changes in temperature and humidity causing the joint to feel tight or loose during different seasons of the year.
+If too tight, the lacquer will wear excessively.
+If too lose, the shakuhachi may leak air and become unplayable.

-• It is very important to join and separate the two halves of your shakuhachi in the correct manner.
+It is very important to join and separate the two halves of your shakuhachi in the correct manner.
 Never twist when putting together or taking apart the two sections of your instrument.
-The proper techniques are printed on the reverse side of this sheet.
+The proper techniques are are shown in the instructions below.

-• Lubricating a tight nakasuké joint will often cause it to feel too loose.
+Lubricating a tight nakatsugi joint will often cause it to feel too loose.
 In this case, remove some of the lubricant with a paper towel or cloth and try again.
 Through trial-and-error you will be able to determine the right amount of lubricant to apply.
 A very fine film of petroleum jelly is often all that is needed.
-Nakasuké Lubricant
+Nakatsugi Lubricant

 |Shakuhachi: The Sound of Nature|